 This is an extreme example, but that doesn’t mean it’s not a reality for some people.
 Becoming a workaholic basically becomes a habit.
 You can’t say no to more money, and you don’t know how to stop.

-Worse yet, your sanity is suffering, and the quality of your work at both your day job and side hustle is suffering.
+Worse yet, your sanity is suffering, and the quality of your work at both your day job and side hustle suffers.
 You no longer find juggling both enjoyable.
 Your side hustle has become a chore; a means to a debt-free end.

 Don’t let this happen to you.
 If you choose to work more because you’d like to earn more to pay off your debt faster, go into it with boundaries.
 Don’t let clients (potential or otherwise) dictate your schedule.

 Most of all, don’t ever skimp on your health.
 Medical costs might not be fun to deal with, and it might be the last thing you need when you’re buried under debt, but you should never skip a doctor’s appointment because you don’t want to pay for the visit.
 Health issues that you ignore now could come back worse later.

-So get into the habit of prioritizing your health — both your mental and physical health.
-There’s nothing more valuable in living a fulfilling life.
+So get into the habit of prioritizing your health — both mental and physical.
+There’s nothing more valuable than living a fulfilling life.
 It’s not worth working yourself to death only to be debt-free and unable to enjoy it.

 Learn From Others